-The commission is tasked with conducting investigations following the receipt of complaints from the public or of its own accord.
+The commission will continue to conduct investigations following the receipt of complaints from the public or of its own accord.
 Complaints could be related to, among other things, corruption, appointment and procurement irregularities, and the conduct of public servants.
-The objective of investigations is to identify shortcomings and/or wrongdoings and provide redress to citizens through the effective and efficient delivery of public services.

-Accordingly, the commission will continue to manage the functioning of the National Anti-Corruption Hotline and conduct research and advocacy work to promote professional ethics in the Public Service.
+The objective of investigations is to identify shortcomings and/ or wrongdoing, and provide redress to citizens through the effective and efficient delivery of public services.
+Accordingly, the commission will continue to manage the functioning of the national anticorruption hotline and conduct research and advocacy work to promote professional ethics in the public service.